projectitis/mac/README.md

 ![mac logo](/logo.png?raw=true "mac")

-μac, or mac, stands for "Microprocessor Adventure Creator". mac is a project that enables creating and playing adventure games on the Teensy microprocessor, but hopefully is generic enough to be ported to other microprocessor boards in the future.
+μac, or mac, stands for "Microprocessor App Creator". mac is a project that enables creating beautiful and useful apps on the Teensy microprocessor, but hopefully is generic enough to be ported to other microprocessor boards in the future.
 The various individual libraries that make up mac (such as display and drawing libraries) might also be useful in other projects.

 This project has a software component (the libraries) and a hardware component (a Teensy-based handheld).
 As well as the software, eventually the plans/schematics will be released to enable you to build your own Teensy-based handheld that will run mac.

 ## Current status

+ - **2019-04-14** Many bitmap and vector features implemented.
+Working on GUI components.
-**2018-04-24** Very much a work in progress.
+ - **2018-04-24** Very much a work in progress.
 Only display components currently implemented.

 ## Prerequisites